OIRL/tuDHM/index.md

 ### Citation
-If using tuDHM for publication, please kindly cite the following: R. Castaneda and A. Doblas, "Fast and automatic algorithm to universal recovery of the quantitative phase distribution in digital holographic microscopy," IEEE
+If using tuDHM for publication, please kindly cite the following: R. Castaneda and A. Doblas, "Fast-iterative automatic reconstruction method for quantitative phase images with reduced phase perturbations in off-axis digital holographic microscopy," Applied Optics, _under review_ (2021).

 ### Support or Contact